MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 ## Manage page permissions in Power Pages design studio

 >[!IMPORTANT]
 > Managing page permissions with design studio only applies to [Restrict Read](/power-apps/maker/portals/configure/webpage-access-control#restrict-read) permissions, which control access to pages by users.
-To manage [Grant Change](/power-apps/maker/portals/configure/webpage-access-control#grant-change) permissions for managing and publishing content pages with the legacy site content editor, use the [Portals Management app](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portal-management-app).
+To manage [Grant Change](/power-apps/maker/portals/configure/webpage-access-control#grant-change) permissions for managing and publishing content pages with the legacy site content editor, use the [Portal Management app](../configure/portal-management-app.md).

 Use design studio to customize your site and manage page permissions quickly and efficiently.